 When a judge dismisses a case “with prejudice,” that means the judge permanently dismisses the case.
 The plaintiff cannot pursue another lawsuit for the same claim after a judge dismisses it with prejudice.
 If a judge decides to dismiss a case with prejudice this typically means that some legal reason prevents the plaintiff from pursuing another lawsuit for the same claim.
 It’s also possible for a judge to dismiss a case with prejudice due to a filing from the other side.
 For example, the defendant in the case may file a motion to dismiss and if the judge finds the reasoning sound, he or she will likely dismiss the case with prejudice.

 A dismissal without prejudice is essentially a temporary dismissal.
 The judge may notice a weakness in the pleadings or identify some issue with the evidence that requires correction before the case can move forward.
 A prosecutor may also voluntarily dismiss a case without prejudice if the prosecution is not ready for trial on the date the judge specifies.
 A voluntary dismissal issued by a prosecutor is generally solely for the prosecutor’s convenience; this type of dismissal without prejudice allows the prosecution to refine their case and better prepare for trial.

-What to Do After a Dismissal Without Prejudice
+What Does Order of Dismissal Without Prejudice Mean?

 If you are a plaintiff and a judge dismisses your case without prejudice or your lawyer files for a motion to dismiss without prejudice, this will allow you more time to prepare your case, gather more evidence, and proceed with the lawsuit once you are better prepared.
 However, a plaintiff should know that a dismissal without prejudice does not toll the statute of limitations.